Iverson-cui/Multi-Party-Computing/GMW/readme.md

 ## Key Features

 This implementation can support circuit with AND, XOR and NOT gates.
 XOR and NOT gates are evaluated locally for both parties.
 AND gates need to go through 1-out-of-4 OTs.
-For now, the protocol evaluates the circuit gate by gate, no parallelism is included, nor does any precomputation and extension of OT.
+For now, the protocol evaluates the circuit gate by gate, no parallelism is included.
+But the feature of **OT precomputation** is added and it is shown to have **greatly improved** the running time.
 I have heard that the AND gate within the same layer can be processed in parallel and it's a feature TBD.

 ## 📋 Protocol Flow